vrajlukhi/Educaion_Mangement_System/README.md

     - Students can enroll in courses and submit assignments.

   3. Enrollment Management:

-    -Admins can enroll and remove students from courses.
+    - Admins can enroll and remove students from courses.
-    -Students can view their enrollment status.
+    - Students can view their enrollment status.

   4. Grade Management :
     - Teachers can assign grades to students.